Project B1-1: Application of the Integrated Urban Water Model to Evaluate Strategies for Urban Water Demand Reduction

 Integrated Urban Water Model

-IUWM has sophisticated graphing capabilities that allows the user to evaluate the impact of land use configurations, changes in climate, conservation programs and alternative water sources on water supply demands.
-The graphing tools can be tailored to the user’s needs and exported along with the raw data
+IUWM has sophisticated graphing capabilities that allow the user to evaluate the impact of land-use configurations, changes in climate, conservation programs, and alternative water sources on water supply demands.
+The graphing tools can be tailored to the user’s needs and exported along with the raw data.

 Community Life Cycle Assessment for Stormwater Infrastructure Tool (CLASIC)